MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 **[Set-AIPScannerRepository](/powershell/module/azureinformationprotection/set-aipscannerrepository)**     |   Defines settings for an existing repository in your content scan job.      |
 | | |

 The [**Set-MIPNetworkDiscovery**](/powershell/module/azureinformationprotection/set-mipnetworkdiscovery) cmdlet was also added to provide additional support, enabling you to update the installation settings for the Network Discovery service via PowerShell.

-For more information about content and network scan jobs, see [Configure the scanner](../deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).

-> [!NOTE]
-> Use these PowerShell cmdlets to apply labels on imported policies whenever the scanner server is unable to connect to the internet.
-> For more information, see [When the scanner server cannot have internet connectivity](../deploy-aip-scanner-prereqs.md#restriction-the-scanner-server-cannot-have-internet-connectivity).
+For more information, see [When the scanner server cannot have internet connectivity](../deploy-aip-scanner-prereqs.md#restriction-the-scanner-server-cannot-have-internet-connectivity) and [Configure the scanner](../deploy-aip-scanner-configure-install.md#configure-the-scanner-in-the-azure-portal).
->
-> If you are working in an **Azure China** environment, you *must* use these cmdlets to manage your content scan jobs instead of the Azure portal.
-> For more information about Azure China, see the [Azure China documentation](/azure/china/).
->

 ### Support for NFS repositories in content scan jobs